 If you are looking for a tasty way to sneak in your daily vegetable intake, here is an amazing soup recipe that will have you craving more!
-Although there are a variety of healthy vegetables included in this recipe (i.e. broccoli, cauliflower and yes, even kale), you will hardly believe it after blending the ingredients together.
+Although there are a variety of healthy vegetables included in this recipe, you will hardly believe it after blending the ingredients together.
 The coconut and pumpkin seeds make a creamy (but not too heavy) base, the sweet potato adds a delicate sweetness and the ghee and warming spices add a deliciously spicy, savory flavor.
-Needless to say, this veggie based soup recipe is far from bland or boring!
+Needless to say, this veggie-based soup recipe is far from bland or boring!

-In Ayurveda, it is important to eat a light, easy-to-digest meal for dinner since the digestion and metabolism begin to slow down around 6pm.
+In Ayurveda, it is important to eat a light, easy-to-digest meal for dinner since digestion and metabolism begins to slow down around 6 pm.
 This curried soup recipe is a great option for a healthy, light, and digestible dinner, while still leaving you satiated and satisfied.
-The pumpkin seeds provide us with some essential plant-based protein and the ghee, chia seeds and coconut add in healthy fats.
-The veggies are not only packed with an abundance of vitamins, minerals and antioxidants, but also essential fiber that is great for keeping you full in a light and healthy way.
+The pumpkin seeds, ghee, chia seeds, and coconut provide us with some essential plant-based protein and healthy fats.
+The veggies are not only packed with an abundance of vitamins, minerals, and antioxidants but also essential fiber that is great for keeping you full in a light and healthy way.

 Although this is a wonderful dinner option, this soup is equally as great when eaten between meals as a healthy snack.
-As a snack it will undoubtably give you a boost of energy and satisfy your hunger until your next meal, no grazing needed!
+As a snack, it will undoubtedly give you a boost of energy and satisfy your hunger until your next meal, no grazing needed!